DongzeHE/scpca-docs/docs/faq.md

 anndata_object['CITE'] = cite_anndata.to_df()
 ```

-It should be noted that in this conversion the `colData`, `rowData` and metadata that is found in the original `SingleCellExperiment` objects will not be obtained.
+It should be noted that in this conversion the `colData`, `rowData`, and metadata that are found in the original `SingleCellExperiment` objects will not be retained.
+If you would like to include this data, you could write out each table separately and load them manually in Python.
-If you would like to maintain this data, we provide a [reference from the authors of scanpy](https://theislab.github.io/scanpy-in-R/#converting-from-r-to-python) discussing one approach to save pieces of the `SingleCellExperiment` object separately and add them into an `AnnData` object.
+Alternatively, you might be interested in this [reference from the authors of scanpy](https://theislab.github.io/scanpy-in-R/#converting-from-r-to-python) discussing a different approach to  conversion using Rmarkdown notebooks and the `reticulate` package to directly convert `SingleCellExperiment` object components to AnnData object components without writing files to disk.